jsgomes4477/pui-hw0/final-project/README.md

 ### Usage Reflection

-> I used Perplexity Pro to help me find some interesting fonts and styling for my input box so that it would have the Y2k aesthetic I was looking for.
-I also used it to help me debug for accessibility and
+I used Perplexity Pro to help me find some interesting fonts and styling for my input box so that it would have the Y2k aesthetic I was looking for.
+I also used it to help me debug for accessibility and multi page functionality.
+Finally, I used it to help me create some super simple algorithms necessary for webstorage and my grid display.
+All of my conversations are logged below.
-* It matched my expectations and plan in [FP2](#generative-ai-use-plan) in that … For example,
-  1. Tool1:
-  2. Tool2:
-* It did not match my expectations and plan in [FP2](#generative-ai-use-plan) in that … For example,
-  1. Tool1:
-  2. Tool2:
-* GenAI tool did/did not influence my final design and implementation plan because … For example,
-  1. Tool1:
-  2. Tool2:

-> Use patterns
-* I accepted the generations when …  For example,
-  1. Tool1: this tool once suggested … and I adjusted my design according to the suggestion because …
-  2. Tool2:
-* I critiqued/evaluated the generated suggestions by … For example,
-  1. Tool1: this tool once suggested … but I modified/rejected the suggestion because …
-  2. Tool2:

 > Pros and cons of using GenAI tools
-* Pros
-  1. Tool1:
-  2. Tool2:
-* Cons
-  1. Tool1:
-  2. Tool2:
+* Pros : I was able to get some simple algorithms and formatting for my website done quickly.
+This is usally programming that I would be able to do on my own but would take me significantly longer to write out and debug on my own.
+* Cons : The styling for a lot of the generated code is very generic unless you prompt the AI to look into interesting styles.
+Therefore, I choose my own fonts, blur filters, grain filters, and created my own shapes, but I simply used the AI to help me find interesting fonts or algorithms to help me do those steps without actually using the generated code.

 ### Usage Log